Conditionally periodic systems

 This occurs if the expression for the total energy E in Hamilton’s equations (4) for a system of s degrees of freedom can be written as a sum E1 +· · ·+Es, where Ek contains qk and pk only.

-An illustration of a system of this kind is presented by a particle moving in a field of force in which the force-components normal to three mutually perpendicular fixed planes are functions of the distances from these planes respectively.
+An example is a particle moving in a field of force where the force-components normal to 3 mutually perpendicular fixed planes are functions of the distances from these planes respectively.

 Since in such a case the motion corresponding to each degree of freedom in general will be periodic, just as for a system of one degree of